adamslab-ub/Getting-Set-Up/Windows Guides/USBIP_Setup.md

 * Linux distribution installed and set to WSL 2.
 * Running Linux kernel 5.10.60.1 or later.

 If you do not meet any of these specifications, please go directly to [Microsoft's Connect USB Devices Page](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
-Your Linux distribution and kernel should be adequte if you have recently installed WSL.
+Your Linux distribution and kernel should be adequate if you have recently installed WSL.

 ## Step 2: Install ubipd-win